UCL/dcprogs/documentation/source/manual/missedeventsG.rst

 is a scalar, then the AF and FA blocks are returned.
 If the input is an array, then an array of similar shape is returned, where each component is a matrix.

-The :cpp:class:`DCProgs::MissedEventsG` provides further functionality.
+The :cpp:class:`HJCFIT::MissedEventsG` provides further functionality.
 For instance, the cutoff point between exact and asymptotic calculations can be set explicitly (it defaults to :math:`t < 3\tau`).
-And the likelihood can be computed in Laplace space (see :cpp:member:`DCProgs::MissedEventsG::laplace_af` and :cpp:member:`DCProgs::MissedEventsG::laplace_fa`).
+And the likelihood can be computed in Laplace space (see :cpp:member:`HJCFIT::MissedEventsG::laplace_af` and :cpp:member:`HJCFIT::MissedEventsG::laplace_fa`).
 We invite users to turn to the :ref:`python
 <python_eG_api>` and the :ref:`c++ <cpp_eG_api>` API for more details.